laperezmu/api-usuarios/README.md

 ### Prerequisites

 You need Python3 in your computer before install this application.
-To check if you already have Python installed, copy and paste the next command:
+To check if you already have Python installed, open a terminal and copy and paste the next command:

 * Python3
   ```sh